-If you want to verify that your browser or client code is ok you can connect to https://tlstest.zamzar.com/ to verify that you can still use Zamzar services.
-This link is setup to mimic how the website and API will behave once support for TLS1.0 is dropped on
+If you want to verify that your browser or client code is ok you can connect to https://www.zamzar.com/ to verify that you can still use Zamzar services.

-If your connection is successful you should see the string Zamzar-TLS-OK returned.
+If your connection is successful you should see the Zamzar website displayed.

 For example in a web browser that works you will see: